abir364/etch-a-sketch/README.md

-etch-a-sketch is website having N*N grid made using divs.
+etch-a-sketch is website having NxN grid made using divs.
 The grid is paper to sketch on.

+live demo available <a href="https://abir364.github.io/etch-a-sketch/">here</a>